-We are supposed to accept the logic of capitalism, supposed to embrace new technology and new products, and supposed to be individuals making individual choices.
-It is hard to deny that we live in a high-speed, media-driven society where distraction, disruption, and destruction have become the norm.
-It is hard to deny that something has gone wrong.
+We are supposed to accept the logic of capitalism, supposed to embrace new technology and new products, and supposed to be well-informed citizens making rational choices.
+How are we, then, to live in an unequal, increasingly unsustainable society where distraction, disruption, and destruction have become the norm?
+How are we to cope with the acceleration of change?

-Something has gone fundamentally wrong.
-If we consider the consequences of ongoing climate change, ocean acidification, land degradation, freshwater pollution, biodiversity loss, or destruction of local communities, it is easy to conclude that we are being robbed of our future.
+Something has gone wrong.
+If we consider the consequences of ongoing climate change, ocean acidification, land degradation, freshwater pollution, biodiversity loss, dispossession of people, and destruction of local communities – the ultimate failure of politics, it is easy to conclude that we are being robbed of our future.

-We cannot escape our bodies, nor can we remove the limits of our planet, but as humans we have the capacity to learn the language of sustainability.
-The emerging slow paradigm invites us to become ecoliterate, to explore the collective art of slow living, and to take political initiatives aimed at decelerating society.
+We cannot escape our bodies, nor can we remove the boundaries of our planet, but as human beings we have the capacity to learn and practice the language of sustainability.
+The emerging slow paradigm invites us to become ecoliterate, to explore the collective art of slow living, and to take political initiatives aimed at decelerating society toward sustainability.

 What is missing today are habitats and socioecological configurations that provide us with everything we need.
-What we do need – more than ever – is a relentless political critique of speed, which, more specifically, addresses the rate of extraction of non-renewable resources, the speed with which our environment is changing, the rate of species extinction, the pace of technological change, the speed of social interactions, and the speed with which money is moved around the world.
+What is required today – more than ever – is a relentless political critique of speed, which, more specifically, addresses the rate of extraction of non-renewable resources, the speed with which our environment is changing, the rate of species extinction, the pace of technological change, and the speed of social interactions.